Quick reference: Basic shell commands

 Why should you learn about the command line?

-If you haven’t used the command line before, it might seem like a big challenge to get started.
+If you haven’t used the command line before, it may be challenging to get started.
 However, we strongly recommend learning more about the command line for multiple reasons:

-• With practice, typing on the command line is significantly faster and much more powerful than using a point-and-click graphic interface.
+- With practice, using the command line is significantly faster and much more powerful than using a point-and-click graphic interface.

 For beginning users: Get started with the command line